Bug report #3170

 Another possibility - add the QGIS python path to the environment PYTHONPATH before running external python scripts.
 Even better would be to add the QGIS bin folder the the environment PATH before running external programs.
 This takes care of the standalone case, AND the user doesn't need to fuss with configuring the GDAL path (the standalone should be zero-config so the user can start using QGIS immediately).

-#5 Updated by Giuseppe Sucameli over 12 years ago
+#5 Updated by Giuseppe Sucameli almost 13 years ago

 • Pull Request or Patch supplied set to No